 Kinesiology–PE: Kinesiology and Science Core Courses

 Courses are Kinesiology listings in the Course Guide unless otherwise indicated.
-With a few exceptions (Kines 116, 119, 121, 350), Kinesiology course work must be taken after admission into the professional program.
+With a few exceptions (Kines 116, 119, 121, 350), Kinesiology course work must be taken after admission into the professional part of the undergraduate program.

 Chem 103 or 108 (recommended) Chemistry, 4–5 cr